zikula-modules/DizkusModule/CraigNotes.md

 Craig's Notes
 =============

- - Last post links should go direct to post?
  - Main page should show subforums
  - total posts, topics not including subforums
  - it may be better to enforce 'delete' cascade behavior on Topics then change